Reverse Stable Diffusion: What prompt was used to generate this image?: Introduction

 \section{Introduction}

-In computer vision, diffusion models \citep{Croitoru-PAMI-2023,song-ICLR-2021, ho-NeurIPS-2020, song-NeurIPS-2020, song-NeurIPS-2019, sohl-icml-2015, dhariwal-NeurIPS-2021, nichol-ICML-2021, song-ICLR-2021} have recently emerged as a powerful type of deep generative models.
-Their widespread adoption can be attributed to the impressive quality and variety of the generated samples.
-These models have been utilized for a range of tasks, including unconditional image generation \citep{song-ICLR-2021, ho-NeurIPS-2020, song-NeurIPS-2020}, super-resolution \citep{saharia-arXiv-2021, daniels-NeurIPS-2021, rombach-CVPR-2022, chung-CVPR-2022}, image editing \citep{avrahami-CVPR-2022}, text-to-image generation \citep{rombach-CVPR-2022, ramesh-arXiv-2022, saharia-arXiv-2022}, and many others \citep{Croitoru-PAMI-2023}.
-Among these applications, text-to-image generation has garnered significant attention due to the exceptional ability of diffusion models to generate diverse high-quality images that seamlessly align with the input text.
-The Stable Diffusion model \citep{rombach-CVPR-2022} has stood out as a highly effective approach for achieving impressive results in text-to-image generation.
-This has been accomplished by incorporating diffusion processes within a low-size semantic embedding space, producing faster inference time, while maintaining similar or even better outcomes than other state-of-the-art techniques.
-The image synthesis is conditioned on the text by encoding and integrating the text in the cross-attention mechanism.
-Although the use of diffusion models has yielded positive results in text-to-image generation, there is a notable lack of research regarding the understanding of these models.
+Diffusion models \citep{Croitoru-PAMI-2023,song-ICLR-2021, ho-NeurIPS-2020, song-NeurIPS-2020, song-NeurIPS-2019, sohl-icml-2015, dhariwal-NeurIPS-2021, nichol-ICML-2021, song-ICLR-2021} have recently emerged as a powerful type of deep generative models.
+They are used in various tasks, such as image generation \citep{song-ICLR-2021, ho-NeurIPS-2020, song-NeurIPS-2020}, super-resolution \citep{saharia-arXiv-2021, daniels-NeurIPS-2021, rombach-CVPR-2022, chung-CVPR-2022}, image editing \citep{avrahami-CVPR-2022}, text-to-image generation \citep{rombach-CVPR-2022, ramesh-arXiv-2022, saharia-arXiv-2022}, and many others \citep{Croitoru-PAMI-2023}.
+Text-to-image generation has gained significant attention, with models such as Stable Diffusion \citep{rombach-CVPR-2022} standing out for their efficiency and effectiveness, using the diffusion process in a compact semantic space for rapid and high-quality image synthesis conditioned on text.
+Despite the positive results in text-to-image generation, there is a notable lack of research regarding the understanding of these models.
 For example, there is a rising need to understand how to design effective prompts that produce the desired outcome.
 Further investigation in this area will be crucial for the advancement of text-to-image generation models.
 For instance, although the generated images are usually correlated with the input prompts, there are many situations when certain tokens from the text prompt are completely ignored, or some latent properties of the respective tokens are not included.